Conley, Mark Alexander

 Mistra Center for Sustainable Markets

-My work across contexts demonstrates how motivational language impacts key outcomes for organizations and individuals.
+My work across contexts demonstrates how motivational language impacts key outcomes for organizations and entrepreneurs.
 Goal orientations (promotion and prevention) and states of goal pursuit (locomotion and assessment) explain some outcomes in entrepreneurship and innovation.
-To measure these motivations, I build linguistic measurement tools that measure motivations in conversations, correspondence, webpages, static documents, and other archives.
+To measure motivations, I build linguistic measurement tools suitable for extracting variables from conversations, correspondence, webpages, legal documents, blogs, and other archives.

 Typically, I first measure psychological and motivational variables via a field observational study or archival reference.
 Then I proceed onto pre-registered experiments and replications to pin down causality and identify potential mediators.

-My work has been published in Organizational Behavior and Human Decision Processes, Basic and Applied Social Psychology, Social Science Research, Academy of Management Journal, and Harvard Business Review.
+My work has been published in Organizational Behavior and Human Decision Processes, Basic and Applied Social Psychology, Social Science Research, Academy of Management Journal, Science Advances, and Harvard Business Review.

 We (Kanze, Conley & Higgins) investigated whether the way in which an organization pursues its goals can influence ethical violations, such as employment discrimination.
 We tested this hypothesis among US franchises, which employ a considerable amount of low-income workers.
 We performed a linguistic analysis of franchise mission statements to determine how they pursue goals.
 Discriminatory behavior is associated with franchises whose mission statements motivate employees to embrace urgent action (locomotion mode) over thoughtful consideration (assessment mode).
 Two experiments reinforced the causal role of locomotion and the absence of assessment in workplace discrimination.
 Also see a practical description of this research in HBR: https://hbr.org/2020/02/research-organizations-that-move-fast-really-do-break-things.
 Preregistration, raw data, and code for those experiments are posted on the Open Science Framework: https://osf.io/9tzdr/